-Dampiera stricta is a member of the Goodeniaceae family and is a dwarf, suckering perennial reaching a height of 60 centimetres with a spread that may reach one metre.
+Dampiera stricta is a dwarf, suckering soft-wooded perennial, often multi-stemmed and reaching a height of 60 centimetres, with a spread that may reach one metre.
 It can be erect to decumbent.

 Dampiera stricta would be an ideal candidate for cultivation in cottage gardens, rockeries and containers.

 It is best grown in sandy well-draining soils in full sun.
 Check with native nurseries for availability.